Break a sweat on the Gold Coast with this fit traveller’s guide

 A fit travel oasis lies 78km from Brisbane, with plenty of natural assets that encourage heart-pumping, sweat-dripping antics and will leave you throwing active anecdotes around like glitter.
 Welcome to the jungle… gym: The Gold Coast.

-This city in transformation is set for the biggest sporting event this decade, the 2018 Commonwealth Games.
-And whether you’re pounding the pavement by the beach, strolling the rainforest or immersed in the big blue, we’re here to shred shed the 101 on a fit traveller’s dream Gold Coast escape.
+The city was transformed from the biggest sporting event this decade, the Gold Coast 2018 Commonwealth Games.
+So whether you’re pounding the pavement by the beach, strolling the rainforest or immersed in the big blue, we’re here to shred shed the 101 on a fit traveller’s dream Gold Coast escape.

 WHERE TO GET YOUR AVO-CARDIO ON:

 Wherever you wake, there’s a beach nearby, so get to it – there’s 57km of well-trod coastline to break a sweat on.

 Whether running’s your rhythm of choice or you prefer a leisurely bike ride or morning stroll to the nearest coffee shop, you won’t be alone.
 Early-rising locals will be sharing those gratitude #feels as you marvel at the endless horizon of the ocean.